it-at-m/lhm_actions/docs/actions.md

 - Build Maven projects and deploy them to Maven Central
 - Build npm projects and deploy them to npmjs
 - Build Docker images and push them to GitHub Container Registry
-- Create GitHub Releases
+- Create GitHub releases
-- Build vitepress Documentation and deploy it to GitHub Pages
+- Build VitePress documentation and deploy it to GitHub Pages
 - You can use CodeQL to identify vulnerabilities and errors in your code.
 The results are shown as code scanning alerts in GitHub.

 ## Usage